Vezaiy/Homelessness_Clustering/HomelessAnalysis.md

 ### Elbow Method for Optimal K Clusters
 <img width="500" alt="Screen Shot 2022-06-29 at 8 11 31 AM" src="https://user-images.githubusercontent.com/88412646/176506581-1b5f9bdb-777b-4f67-9711-e2fff4b92c30.png">

-This graph shows the elbow method, which we used to choose the final number of clusters for our model.
+This graph shows the elbow method, which was used to choose the final number of clusters for our model.
 This method iterates through multiple versions of a model and tries to find the model that minimizes the amount of variation within clusters while maximizing variation between clusters.
-We then choose the optimal number of clusters based on the lowest number of clusters that min's the most variation.
+I then chose the optimal number of clusters based on the lowest number of clusters that min's the most variation.

 ## Exploratory Visualizations